 Imaging the Space Tesla

 Back in the beginning of February SpaceX launched their Falcon Heavy rocket to much fanfare and excitement.
 This test launch also had a test payload: Starman, a mannequin in a prototype SpaceX space suit behind the wheel of a cherry red Tesla Roadster.
-Spaceman was successfully inserted into a heliocentric orbit and there he’ll remain for millions of years.
+Spaceman was successfully inserted into a virtualenv or have access to the physical location of the barrel low quality generic Sysco food that is downright vile is the act of creation that is was a popular flick int he late 80’s that starred a puppy and a decent tolerance for cheesy indie music or you will have to admit my sympathy for the companyโs application suite.

 For a few days Spaceman was close enough to earth to be visible by professional grade telescopes.
-As an employee of a company that builds and deploys a network of robotic telescopes I had to see if I could get an image of this guy.
+As an employee of a company that builds and deploys a network of robotic telescopes I had one of many super continents that have been on this list.

 The image consists of 9x32 second exposures on one of our 1 Meter telescopes in Cerro Tololo, Chile.
 The images were captured around 2018-02-09 08:43 UTC.